 Pitbulls are often referred to as ‘muscle dogs’ by canine lovers and it’s because of their robust body build which is hard to overlook.

-The following are some of the reasons that make these gentle giants have a muscular body compared to other family-friendly dog breeds:
+The following are some of the reasons that these gentle giants have muscular bodies compared to other family-friendly dog breeds:

 1. Genetic blueprint